Antonie Mielke: Work in the United States

-In March 1981 Mielke sang a program of excerpts from operas by Wagner with the Boston Symphony Orchestra, tenor Andreas Dippel, and conductor Arthur Nikisch for performances at the Academy of Music in Philadelphia, the Concordia Opera House in Baltimore, Lincoln Music Hall in Washington D.C., and Boston Music Hall.
+In March 1891 Mielke sang a program of excerpts from operas by Wagner with the Boston Symphony Orchestra, tenor Andreas Dippel, and conductor Arthur Nikisch for performances at the Academy of Music in Philadelphia, the Concordia Opera House in Baltimore, Lincoln Music Hall in Washington, D.C., and Boston Music Hall.
 In May 1891 she participated in The Damrosch Festival which was created to inaugurate the newly built Carnegie Hall (CH) in a series of concerts presented over a five day period from 5 May 1891 through 9 May 1891.
-Mielke performed in the second concert performed at the CH; portraying the part of the Widow in Mendelssohn's Elijah which had opened just one day prior to this concert.
+Mielke performed in the second concert performed at the CH, portraying the part of the Widow in Mendelssohn's Elijah which had opened just one day prior to this concert.
 This work was performed with the Oratorio Society of New York and bass Emil Fischer singing the title part.
 She later repeated Elijah at Pittsburgh's May Festival later that month.
 She also was the soprano soloist in Leopold Damrosch's cantata Sulamith which was performed at the CH on 8 May 1891.

 In late May 1891 Mielke left the United States for Germany.
 By April 1892 she was back in New York City performing in concerts with the New York Symphony Orchestra led by Walter Damrosch.
 She returned to the Metropolitan Opera House that same month to sing with the Met's orchestra led by Anton Seidl in a benefit concert for the YWCA.
-She also gave a concert under Seidl at the Brooklyn Academy of Music on May 3, 1892 in which she performed opera excerpts with Dippel and Fischer.
+She also gave a concert under Seidl at the Brooklyn Academy of Music on 3 May 1892, in which she performed opera excerpts with Dippel and Fischer.
 The following day she went to Boston to sing the part of Kundry in both matinee and evening performances of Parsifal at the Boston Music Hall under conductor Benjamin Johnson Lang.
 Later in the month she was a soloist with the New York Philharmonic for performances at the Cincinnati May Festival and the Rochester Music Festival.

-In 1892 Mielke sang the recitative and aria "Ocean, thou mighty monster" from Weber's Oberon in the 50th anniversary concert of the New York Philharmonic; a concert which recreated the program presented by the NYP (then called the Philharmonic Society of New York) for its very first concert in 1842.
+In 1892 Mielke sang the recitative and aria "Ocean, thou mighty monster" from Weber's Oberon in the 50th anniversary concert of the New York Philharmonic (NYP), a concert which recreated the program presented by the NYP (then called the Philharmonic Society of New York) for its very first concert in 1842.